Marcus Scribner

 Marcus Scribner (born January 7, 2000) is an American actor.
-He is best known for starring as Andre "Junior" Johnson Jr. in all eight seasons of the ABC sitcom Black-ish, before starring as Junior in its spin-off Grown-ish from the fifth season onward (also serving as the series' narrator, after guest starring in the second to fourth seasons and Mixed-ish), as well as voicing the character Bow in the Netflix animated series She-Ra and the Princesses of Power.
+He is best known for starring as Andre "Junior" Johnson Jr. in all eight seasons of the ABC sitcom Black-ish, before starring as Junior in its spin-off Grown-ish from the fifth season onward (also serving as the series' narrator, after guest starring in the second to fourth seasons and Mixed-ish), as well as voicing the characters Bow in the Netflix animated series She-Ra and the Princesses of Power and D’Angelo Baker in DreamWorks Dragons: The Nine Realms.

+In 2023, after starring in films for various streaming services, including YouTube Red, MUBI, Shudder, and Netflix, Scribner played a supporting role in his first live action film to have a wide release in theaters called How to Blow Up a Pipeline.

 Early life and education

 Scribner was born and raised in Los Angeles.
 His name is derived from Roman and Greek mythology, like those of his father Troy and sister Athena.
 Scribner also has a dog named Zeus whom he adopted as a puppy to commemorate his first professional acting job.
 Similar to his character on Black-ish, his father is Black while his mother is biracial (African American and white).
 His father's family is from Los Angeles while his maternal grandmother is from England.
 He began studying acting at age seven.
-At the time he was very shy and didn't have any hobbies.
+At the time he was very shy and did not have any hobbies.
 In addition to sports, Scribner took an acting class and immediately fell in love with it.
 From that point, Scribner took acting classes on the weekends.
 Scribner later admitted that at the time, he was afraid of getting injured.
 Despite that, he enjoys sports such as basketball and lacrosse and also loves video games.
 When he was in kindergarten, Scribner hit his head on concrete while playing basketball and had to get five staples.
 Scribner started playing the clarinet in fifth grade.
 Though Scribner started at public high school in 2014, by early 2015, he was enrolled in home school to accommodate his work schedule.